Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The itinerary explains the nature of activities your O-1 job will involve.
 It must include the start and end dates for each activity you participate in during your stay.
 If you will be working in multiple locations, your itinerary must state this.

 If you have received a major internationally-recognized award such as a Nobel Prize, you’re qualified for an O-1 visa.
-However, in lieu of an award of that caliber, you will need to provide evidence of at least three (3) of the following:
+However, instead of an award of that level of distinction, you will need to provide evidence of at least three (3) of the following:

 To satisfy this criterion, your name must have appeared in an article or in a major print or online publication concerning your work or achievement in the field.
 The published material should be recognized nationally or internationally and include the date, title, and author’s name.
 The article must be mainly about your work.
 Your name must have equal weight and significance if the publication mentions other individuals.
 Articles in local media or internal reports of your company will not count for this criterion.